Using the Github UI to Make Pull Requests

-In basic language you are asking if some code changes/additions you made can be used in the project.
-This changes can be the solution for a bug or a new feature.
-Github has a simple web interface that makes it very easy to propose a simple change to code.
-You don't need to install any software or do anything beside register for a git hub account.
+You are asking if some code changes or a new piece of code you have written can be added to the project codebase.
+The changes can be a solution to solving a bug or a new feature.
+GitHub has a simple web interface that makes it very easy to propose a simple change to code.
+You don't need to install any software or do anything beside register for a GitHub account.

 Find the file you want to modify on Github

 If you don't have a GitHub account yet, sign up on GitHub.
-It is free and very easy to do.
-After that, go to the Joomla!
+It is free.
+Go to the Joomla!
 CMS repository and find the file you like to edit.
-You can navigate through by clicking on the folder and file name.
+You can navigate through the files and folders by clicking on the folder to drill down the file tree until you find the file you want then click on the file name.

 Make your changes

-Navigate to the file, and edit the file by clicking on the pencil icon on the right.
+Navigate to the files, and edit the files by clicking on the pencil icon on the right.

 Add a title and description

-Below the editor, we can specify our Pull Request by adding a title and a description.
+Below in the editor, we can give our Pull Request a title and a description.

-The title has to be short, and must tell what this pull request does.
+The title has to be short and must explain what this pull request does.

 The description contains more detailed information about the Pull request and some information how to test it.
 Make this information so complete and clear as possible.
 When you made a Pull Request of an issue on GitHub, it is very common to add also the issue ID in the description.
 You can do this by typing a # (hash tag) with directly following the issue ID.
 You can find this ID directly after the title of the issue, in the same notation.